MrGeyMeurt/fish_and_sand/README.md

-# *Project Poisson*
+# *Fish & Sand*

 ## Description
-*Project Poisson* is a minimalist underwater adventure game inspired by Untitled Goose Game.
+*Fish & Sand* is a minimalist underwater adventure game inspired by Untitled Goose Game.
 In this student project, the player controls a small fish.
 This project is developed in Unity with C#, utilizing Blender for 3D assets, following a low-poly style with flat colors for an immersive, simplified aesthetic.

 ## Project status
 - **Game Mechanics**: Initial gameplay mechanics are under development, including movement, interactions, camera setup, and basic physics.